Subhadiptech/WakeMeUp/README.md

-# WakeMeUp (Under Development)
+# WakeMeUp
-Android Application which works like a simple digital alarm
+Android Application which works like a simple digital alarm.